List of Charmed characters: Bob Cowan

 Bob Cowan, played by David Reivers, made his first appearance during the first episode of season four, "Charmed Again (Part 1)".
 He is Paige's boss at South Bay Social Services.
 In "Charmed Again (Part 1)", Bob asks Paige for information but she does not pay attention to him because she was reading a newspaper article about Prue's death.
 Paige then heads out to attend Prue's funeral while Bob calls out her name several times and asks her where she is going.
 In the episode "Charmed Again (Part 2)", Bob assigns Paige to a case involving Jake (Benjamin Parrillo) and Carol Grisanti (Kim Little), who were both under investigation by Social Services for physically abusing their son.
 In the third episode of season four, "Hell Hath No Fury", Bob approaches Paige, who is talking to Piper, at her desk and notices she is not working.
 Bob then asks Piper who she is and Piper replies that she is Paige's sister.

 In the season four episode "A Knight to Remember", Bob demands to know what is going on when Paige locks herself in the photocopier room with The Prince (Charlie Weber) from her fairytale.
 She passes The Prince off as a performer in the Renaissance Fair and the two leave.
 At the end of the day, The Evil Enchantress (Paige's past life) from her fairytale arrives at South Bay Social Services looking for The Prince and Bob sees her.
-He assumes Paige is in the Renaissance Fair as well and tells her to lockup before she leaves.
+He assumes Paige is in the Renaissance Fair as well and tells her to lock up before she leaves.
 In the season four episode "Lost and Bound", a young boy named Tyler Michaels (Alex Black) arrives at South Bay Social Services and Bob tells Paige that the police brought him in because they found him sleeping in an alley.
-When Bob asks Tyler for his phone number so he can ring his parents to let them know his okay, Tyler gets angry and sets fire to a wastebasket by using his powers.
+When Bob asks Tyler for his phone number so he can ring his parents to let them know he's okay, Tyler becomes angry and sets fire to a wastebasket by using his powers.

 In the season four episode "The Three Faces of Phoebe", Bob offers Paige a promotion to become a full-fledged social worker for having helped a client named Carolyn Seldon (Camilla Rantsen) with getting her son back from her abusive ex-husband.
 In the process, Bob passed over Scott (Christian Keiber), a more experienced assistant, with the offer.
 Paige turns down the offer because she used magic to help Carolyn.
 During the first episode of season five, "A Witch's Tail (Part 1)", Bob tells Paige that she has been promoted to social worker and that it means she has to arrive at work on time.
 In "A Witch's Tail (Part 2)", Paige quits her job at South Bay Social Services and Bob tells her that she has got a real gift at helping people.